 About

-The Queer Ecologies Research Collective (QuERC) is a mutable organization dedicated to community-building and cross-pollination around queer ecologies.
-Like any ecosystem, the QuERC is constituted by its participants, and each gathering or project provides new opportunities for an emergent collective to form, with the goal of generating knowledge and experimental methods for collective research, including retreats, collective publication, cabaret, gallery presentations, and virtual symposia.
+The Queer Ecologies Research Collective is a mutable organization for cross-pollination and community-building around the trans-disciplinary framework of queer ecology.
+Like any body, the QuERC is constituted by its participants—each gathering or project since 2023 provides new opportunities for an emergent collective to form, with the goal of generating knowledge and experimental methods for collective research. [see PROJECTS]

 Entanglement is a key structural dynamic of queer ecologies.
 In the foundational work Meeting the Universe Halfway (2007), theoretical physicist Karen Barad demonstrates how binaries of “self and other” are, on the quantum level, illusions of space and time.
 The study of queer ecologies decomposes binary conceptions of the universe—a disruptive and joyful activity that yields a deeply entangled world.